cmugpi/cmugpi.github.io/initial-setup/index.md

 - xterm
 - xrvt-unicode

-Once you've done that, just follow the rest of the instructions in the Mac section.
+Once you've done that, follow the instructions in the Mac section.

 </div>
 <div class="ui bottom attached tab segment" data-tab="windows">

-We recommend that you use [MobaXterm][mobaxterm] to SSH.
+We recommend that you use [MobaXterm][mobaxterm] for SSH.
 For detailed installation and setup instructions, see [this blog post][mobaxterm-tutorial].

-If you are already somewhat familiar with Linux, however, we strongly recommend that you follow the Linux initial setup instructions.
+If you're already somewhat familiar with Linux, however, we strongly recommend that you follow the Linux initial setup instructions.

 </div>